Parkinson's advanced clinical training fellowships: investing over £450000 in the next generation of Parkinson’s healthcare leaders

 Sarah shares that she aims to refine her diagnostic skills and competence in management and treatment of Parkinson’s through her fellowship at the Walton Centre NHS Foundation Trust, recognised as a leading tertiary Neurology centre for both the North West of England and the North of Wales.
 Her commitment during this fellowship is to "undertake service evaluation project(s) to establish any unmet needs in the current model of services within the region and thus allow improvement of the delivery of care".

-Advanced Clinical Training Fellows - Movement disorders
+Advanced Clinical Training Fellows - Geriatrics

 Awarded by Parkinson's UK in collaboration with the British Geriatrics Society.